K-PaaS/container-platform/check-guide/csp-check-guide/cp-terraman-ssh-key-check-guide.md

 }

 ## Manages a V2 VM instance resource within OpenStack.
-resource "openstack_compute_instance_v2" "vm-cp-master" {                                 # 인스턴스 2개 이상 생성시 반드시 "master"와 "worker"명칭으로 구분
+resource "openstack_compute_instance_v2" "vm-cp-master" {                               # 인스턴스 2개 이상 생성시 반드시 "master"와 "worker" 명칭으로 구분

   name              = "cp-cluster-master"
   availability_zone = "kr-pub-a"
   flavor_name       = "m2.c4m8"
   key_pair          = "cp-nhn-common-key"

   block_device {                                                                        # Configuration of block devices.
     uuid                  = data.openstack_images_image_v2.ubuntu_focal.id              # The UUID of the image, volume, or snapshot.
 Changing this creates a new server. source_type           = "image"                                                     # The source type of the device.
 Must be one of "blank", "image", "volume", or "snapshot".
 Changing this creates a new server. destination_type      = "volume"                                                    # The type that gets created.
 Possible values are "volume" and "local".
 Changing this creates a new server. delete_on_termination = true                                                        # Delete the volume / block device upon termination of the instance.
 Defaults to false.
 Changing this creates a new server. volume_size           = 40                                                          # The size of the volume to create (in gigabytes). volume_type           = "General HDD"                                               # The volume type that will be used, for example SSD or HDD storage.
   }

   network {
     port = openstack_networking_port_v2.nic.id                                          # The port UUID of a network to attach to the server.
   }
 }

 ## Manages a V2 floating IP resource within OpenStack Neutron (networking) that can be used for load balancers.
 These are similar to Nova (compute) floating IP resources, but only compute floating IPs can be used with compute instances.
 resource "openstack_networking_floatingip_v2" "fip_1" {
   pool       = data.openstack_networking_network_v2.ext_network.name                    # The name of the pool from which to obtain the floating IP.
 Changing this creates a new floating IP.
 }

 ## Associate a floating IP to an instance.
 resource "openstack_compute_floatingip_associate_v2" "fip_1" {
   floating_ip = openstack_networking_floatingip_v2.fip_1.address                        # The floating IP to associate.
   instance_id = openstack_compute_instance_v2.vm-cp-master.id                           # The instance to associte the floating IP with.
   wait_until_associated = true                                                          # In cases where the OpenStack environment does not automatically wait until the association has finished, set this option to have OpenTofu poll the instance until the floating IP has been associated.
 Defaults to false.
 }
 ```